 Additionally, a dog being allowed to continuously lick a surgical site will also prevent the stitched area from closing properly.

-Therefore, a cone dog collar is often warranted in situations when a dog may be inclined to lick at a wound or bite at stitches, especially once the area is healing and is thus becoming itchy.
+Therefore, a cone dog collar is often warranted.
+Some situations mean a dog may be inclined to lick at a wound or bite at stitches.
+This is especially true once the area is healing and is thus becoming itchy.